AhmedKhaled289/exercise1/README.md

 http://localhost:8081/swagger-ui.html   to show services and test it

-Hibernate create table  at oracle dataabse
+Hibernate create tables at oracle dataabse

 scripts